 Katie E. Starkweather

 I conduct fieldwork in rural Bangladesh where I have worked with traditionally boat-dwelling, semi-nomadic Shodagor communities since 2011.
 I direct the Shodagor Longitudinal Health and Demography Project, through which my field team collects year-round, longitudinal data on measures of household economics, time expenditures, subsistence mobility, and individual health and reproduction.
-We also collect seasonal anthropometric measurements, and in 2019 began collecting biomarkers of inflammation, anemia, and diabetes.
+We also collect seasonal anthropometric measurements, and in 2019 began collecting biomarkers of inflammation, stress, anemia, and diabetes.

 For more details see - kathrinestarkweather.com